One-on-One Transfer

 We highly recommend developing a balanced college list.
 Most students, for example, fixate on 1 or 2 highly selective (usually Ivy League) schools, but we find the students who are most happy with the process are those who have developed a wide range (usually 8 – 12 schools) with around 3 reach, 4 maybe, and 3 likely.

 Absolutely.
-Email us and we’ll be happy to set up a call to walk you through the process and answer any questions you have.
+We’ll be happy to set up a call to walk you through the process and answer any questions you have.